What Are VARs (Value Added Resellers)?

-Resellers are not manufacturers, but they completely understand the core product, software, or hardware they sell.
-Their knowledge allows them to customize packages that add value to the original, third-party product.
 While some resellers are exclusive to specific IT corporations, most carry and offer packages for several brands, making these resellers a preferred option for consumers.
-Recognizing the benefit of working with VARs, IT companies often provide product discounts to resellers to help bolster sales through the business channel.
+IT companies that recognize the benefit of working with VARs often provide product discounts to resellers to help bolster sales through the business channel.

 WHAT ARE THE ADVANTAGES AND DISADVANTAGES OF WORKING WITH VARs?